 This showdown may not come down to who won the debates; or command of what the nation’s needs are.
 The sole question communities should be asking during this political showdown, are they better off today, or foresee a future for the next generation.
 However, this election may come down to one issue, “safety,” which is a public health problem.

 The missing color:

-It seems, “Out of Many One People” get cast aside when voters are whipped into a desperate frenzy, pitting communities against each other for temporary feel-good while the youths, downtrodden, teachers, law enforcement, public safety in general, victims of crime, small businesses, and a vanished more educated middle class inside the body shop hoping someone fixes their dents from years of neglect and bumps.
+It seems, “Out of Many One People” get cast aside when voters are whipped into a desperate frenzy, pitting communities against each other for temporary feel-good while the youths, downtrodden, teachers, law enforcement, public safety victims of crime, small businesses, and a vanished more educated middle class inside the body shop hoping someone fixes their dents from years of neglect and bumps.

 After all colorful battles, these political parties should operate like primary colors where leaders can combine both sides to produce an excellent portrait.
-Continuous political fighting only makes it difficult to properly govern and paint a picture for a more promising future.
+Continuous political fighting only makes it difficult to govern and paint a picture for a more promising future.